Willtech/DistributedUrandom/specifications/API node.md

 * Participate in an optional group to distribute requests on one global URI for API calls on the project.

 *The remote node is seperately provided for the service user.*

+###Update by random
+request _delay
+python launch with input for delay to request new delay to launch self

+###Update by sensor
+On input change request random from _delay

+###API Request
+According to manual for [rand_int](https://php.willtech.net.au/manual/en/function.random-int.php) the [getrandom(2)](https://man7.org/linux/man-pages/man2/getrandom.2.html) syscall is used and this makes use of /dev/urandom

+**Need to turn off caching headers in php config**